glennuke1/LightspeedModLoader/README.md

 Mod Loader Pro is abandoned and mods made for it are ***NOT*** supported by LML

 Users using Mod Loader Pro will not recieve any support

+# Is LML a virus?

+LML is FOSS (Free open source software)

+It is written in C#, which means you can freely decompile it and look at all of the code (including the official mods and the installer)

+Even though the mod loader source code is available on github, you can still look through the code of the installer and official mods using [DnSpy](https://github.com/dnSpy/dnSpy)

+I have ***NEVER*** written anything with malicious intent and posted it online to purposfully cause harm